CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       ![select-models](images/t3p8.png)

-9. Open the **local.settings.json** file and replace its contents with the configuration provided below and press `Ctrl+S` to save.
+9. Open the **local.settings.json** file and replace its contents with the configuration provided below, and press `Ctrl+S` to save.

       ```json
          {